5 Strategies for teaching how to use Nearpod as a student

 2. Teach students to use Immersive Reader independently

-Immersive Reader is a fantastic accessibility feature that allows emerging readers to have text read to them and provides embedded translation and a picture dictionary for multilingual learners.
-It’s important to clearly indicate to students which icon and tab they need to click in order to access this rich technology
+Immersive Reader is a fantastic accessibility feature that allows emerging readers to have text read to them and provides embedded translations, a picture dictionary for multilingual learners, and more.
+It’s important to clearly indicate to students which icon and tab they need to click to access this rich technology.

 Students need plenty of time to practice their Nearpod skills.
 After direct instruction on how to use a Collaborate Board and Immersive Reader, students need multiple opportunities to engage with the activity independently.
 Co-teachers and paraprofessionals can become wonderful allies in this process.